kataw/kataw/test/__snapshot__/parser/expressions/super/some-invalid-cases.md

 ✖ ',' expected - start: 421, end: 423
 ✖ Expected a ')' to match the '(' token here - start: 473, end: 478
 ✖ Unexpected token. - start: 473, end: 478
 ✖ The parser expected to find a '}' to match the '{' token here - start: 478, end: 479
+✖ The parser expected to find a '}' to match the '{' token here - start: 478, end: 479
+✖ The parser expected to find a '}' to match the '{' token here - start: 478, end: 479
 ✖ Declaration or statement expected - start: 478, end: 479
 ✖ Expected a `;` - start: 482, end: 483